magenta-aps/dbptk-gui-backend/README.md

 $ python rest-OS_X_El_Capitan.py
 ```

-The server should now be running on your local machine listening on port 5000.
+The server should now be running on your local machine listening on port 5000, and a tab

-# Usage
+containing the GUI should have opened in your browser.

+# Backend usage (only relevant for developers)

 The following resources are available: